Joseph Birdsell

-Joseph Benjamin Birdsell (March 30, 1908 – March 5, 1994) of Harvard University and UCLA was an anthropologist who studied Aboriginal Australians.
+Joseph Benjamin Birdsell (March 30, 1908 – March 5, 1994) was an American anthropologist known for his work on Indigenous Australians, which spanned from the 1930s through to the 1970s.
+He was a long-serving professor of anthropology at the University of California, Los Angeles (UCLA).
+He is best known for his "tri-hybrid" model of human migrations into Australia, which proposed three distinct waves of racially distinct populations.
+The "Birdsell model" was popular in the mid-20th century, but was later found to be unsupported by scientific evidence.

 Early life

-Born in South Bend, Indiana, Birdsell earned his degrees at the Massachusetts Institute of Technology and Harvard University.
+Birdsell was born on 20 March 1908 in South Bend, Indiana.
+He was the third child of Jane (née Defrees) and John Comly Birdsell.
+His father worked for the Birdsell Manufacturing Company, which had been founded by his paternal grandfather John Birdsell, the inventor of the Birdsell Clover Huller.

+Birdsell attended the Phillips Exeter Academy in New Hampshire.
+He went on to study aeronautical engineering at the Massachusetts Institute of Technology, graduating Bachelor of Science in 1931.
+He subsequently worked in New York City as a financial analyst for several years.
+In 1935, Birdsell commenced a Ph.D. at Harvard University's anthropology department, with Earnest Hooton.

 Australian work

 After meeting Australian anthropologist Norman Tindale, of the South Australian Museum and University of Adelaide, in 1936 when Tindale visited the US, Birdsell made his first field study in Australia in 1938.
 In May 1938, the two men and their wives visited Cummeragunja Aboriginal reserve in New South Wales, as part of an extensive anthropological survey of Aboriginal reserves and missions across Australia.
 Tindale would study the genealogies, while Birdsell undertook the measuring, and with government support the pair travelled across south-east Australia, parts of Queensland, Western Australia, and Tasmania. and returned periodically to study microevolutionary processes.

 Together with Tindale, in field-work over 1938–39 in the Cairns rainforest, he concluded that the Indigenous "pygmy" peoples there, which they collectively called Barrineans, belonged to a group that were genetically distinct from the majority of Australian Aboriginal peoples, perhaps related to the Aboriginal Tasmanians.
-A photo exists showing Birdsell, (height 6 feet 1 inch), with a 24-year-old male of the Gungganyji tribe (4 feet, 6 inches), taken at the Mona Mona Mission, near Kuranda (This hypothesis was later debunked, although the myth persists among some even today.)
+A photo exists showing Birdsell, (height 6 feet 1 inch), with a 24-year-old male of the Gungganyji tribe (4 feet, 6 inches), taken at the Mona Mona Aboriginal Mission, near Kuranda (This hypothesis was later debunked, although the myth persists among some even today.)